Roles and development opportunities available to help progress your career in intelligence.

 These decisions include where to target limited resources and where to apply specialists’ technical expertise most effectively on a day-to-day basis.

-- use their initiative
+- use your initiative

 - question and analyse verbal and numerical data